|Scientific Name:||Helarctos malayanus euryspilus|

 Dr. Siew Tu Wong is one of the few researchers doing work on sun bears.
 He founded the Borneo Sun Bear Conservation Centre.
 He is the co-chair of the IUCN Sun Bear Expert Team.

 University of Michigan.
 Animal Diversity Web.
 "Helarctos malayanus." http://animaldiversity.org/accounts/Helarctos_malayanus/

 Red List.
 The IUCN Red List of Threatened Species.
 "Helarctos malayanus." http://www.iucnredlist.org/details/9760/0

 About our Sun Bears

 Born in 2008, she came to Oakland Zoo in 2010.
-She is the youngest of our bears and the younger sister of Pagi.
+She is the youngest of our bears and the younger sister of Bulan.
 She is easily recognizable by her completely connected, donut shaped crest, and her laid back demeanor.

 Born in 2006, she came to Oakland Zoo in 2008, just a couple months before her younger sister Pagi was born.
 She has a “U” shaped crest that is covered in black spots, resembling freckles, and is often known by the keepers as the very curious and more “mischievous” of the bears.

 Born in 1990, she came to Oakland Zoo in 2006.
 She is our oldest bear and easily recognizable by her “V” shaped crest and very loose, wrinkly skin.
 Sadly comes from a more common occurrence happening in the wild today.
 Ting Ting was just a cub when her mother was killed, and sold into the pet trade by poachers.
 Eventually confiscated, she was sent to a couple organizations, before making her way to her forever home here at Oakland Zoo.
 Many sun bears face this threat, in addition to habitat loss due to the growing Palm Oil business.